How to Automatically Submit a Sitemap to IndexNow#

 Event-Triggered Workflows#

-Imagine that the sitemap is submitted before a website deployment is complete.
-We don't want this to happen, otherwise we won't be using the most up-to-date sitemap.
+Imagine the sitemap is submitted before the site has been fully deployed.
+This is something we want to avoid, as otherwise we won't be using the most up-to-date sitemap.

 There are several ways to trigger workflows in GitHub Actions.
 The most common options in this context are: